 Most au pair agencies require you to have a certain amount of hours in childcare, whether it’s babysitting, experience in a kindergarten, being a school teacher or more.
 However, independent hosts advertising on job boards will outline any experience required, if any.

 6. 6 – 12 months is usually the length of the average au pair job

 For the well-being of the children, hosts usually prefer to have au pairs for between 6 to 12 months.
 At least a 6 months agreement is made when using an au pair agency.
 However, if you feel that your host family is not a good match, you are allowed to be matched with another host family within this time.
 For more short-term au pair jobs, look at job boards.

 7. You’ll need a clean police record

-For obvious reasons, au pair agencies in particular will require you to have a clean police record.
-It’s likely that they will ask for police certificates from countries that you have spent a long time in within the last 10 years.
+For obvious reasons, au pair agencies, in particular, will require you to have a clean police record.
+It’s likely that they will ask for police certificates from countries that you have spent a long time within the last 10 years.
 Police certificates are usually easy to order online on your country’s police website.
 While in some countries, it’s free to get a police certificate, others will incur a fee.

 8. Know what’s in it for you!

 The usual deal with au pairing is that you will get free accommodation, free food and a weekly wage.
 Although what benefits you’ll receive with independent host families vary, au pair agencies usually follow a structure similar to: free accommodation, free food, a weekly wage of NZ$120-$320, one or two days off a week, a few weeks’ holidays (sometimes paid), a completion bonus for staying with the family for the entire duration agreed on, a training course, and trips/activities with the host family.